charliemc/pair-programming-cheatsheet/README.md

 - Give your driver a chance to notice their own syntax errors and typos.
 - If you have a suggestion for the driver, communicate it at the highest level of abstraction they’ll understand.
 - If you find yourself dictating code (or worse, individual keystrokes), stop and see if you can communicate your idea at a higher level.

+## Perform a mini retro

+Spend a few minutes after your session reflecting on the experience.

+First, discuss what went well.

+Then, consider what would make the next session 1% better.

+Possible areas for improvement:

+- **Focus**: did distractions sneak in?
+- **Communication**: were there long stretches of no talking?
+- **Pacing**: did the session feel like a grind at any point?
+- **Division of responsibility**: did you split the work up well?
+- **Code quality**: was your end-product high-quality?